Italy breaks the record for unbeaten matches with a draw in Switzerland

 They went up even more when the birthday boy set the final numbers with a header to win 4-0 over Andorra.

 “They made a difference for me,” said the 20-year-old striker.
-“I heard a lot of people calling my name.”
+“I could hear a lot of people calling my name.”

 Something completely different than what happened 56 days ago – the last time England played at Wembley.
 When Saka missed the final penalty in the European Championship final in a loss to Italy, the player was subjected to cataracts from racist insults on social media, precipitating police investigations and arrests.